MetroWest Regional Transit Authority

-The MetroWest Regional Transit Authority (MWRTA) is a regional public transit authority in the state of Massachusetts providing bus and paratransit service to sixteen municipalities in the Boston MetroWest.
+The MetroWest Regional Transit Authority (MWRTA) is a regional public transit authority in the state of Massachusetts providing bus and paratransit service to seventeen municipalities in the Boston MetroWest.
 The MWRTA was formed in 2006 and began service on July 1, 2007, with the purpose of filling a void in public transportation service in the MetroWest.
 Funding for the MWRTA comes partially from the state and local governments of the communities it operates within.